SFDO-Tooling/CumulusCI/docs/robot.rst

       Log  Contact name: ${contact}[Name]

 .. note::
-    Variables defined in resource files are accessible to all tests in a suite that imports the resource files.
+    Keywords defined in resource files are accessible to all tests in a suite that imports the resource files.